up-n-atom/8311/docs/posts/masquerade-as-the-att-inc-bgw320-500-505-on-xgs-pon-with-the-bfw-solutions-was-110.md

 1. Within a web browser, navigate to
    <https://192.168.11.1/cgi-bin/luci/admin/8311/config>
    and, if asked, input your <em>root</em> password.

-    ??? info "As of version 2.4.0 `https://` is supported and enabled by default" All `http://` URLs will redirect to `https://` unless the `8311_https_redirect` environment variable is set to 0 or false.

 2. From the __8311 Configuration__ page, on the __PON__ tab, fill in the configuration with the following values: